Morpho-lang/morpho/help/errors.md

 ## FnctlFESpc
 [tagfnctlfespc]: # (fnctlfespc)

-A functional evaluates a Field on one grade of the mesh (vertices, lines, faces or volumes).
-This error means the Field's finite element space is not defined on that grade and cannot be evaluated on it.
-Typical cases:

-* The functional maps a higher grade than the space (for example `AreaIntegral` of a line-grade `CG0` Field).
-* The space has no trace on a lower grade (`Jump` or `NormSq` of `CG0`).
+This error occurs when a Field's finite element space cannot be used with this functional.
+For example, integrating a line Field over area elements, or using a piecewise-constant (`CG0`) Field with `Jump` or `NormSq`:

     AreaIntegral(fn (x, q) q, Field(m, grade=1)).total(m) // Causes 'FnctlFESpc' on a surface mesh

 ## FnctlNoFESpc
 [tagfnctlnofespc]: # (fnctlnofespc)

-Line, area and volume integrals, and Jump, require a Field with a finite element space.
-This error is raised if the Field opted out (`finiteelementspace=nil`, or `grade=` given as a list).
-Omit that option to use the default `CG1` space, or pass an explicit `FiniteElementSpace`.
+Line, area and volume integrals, and Jump, need a Field with a finite element space.
+This error is raised if the Field was created without one (`finiteelementspace=nil`).
+Leave that option off to use the default `CG1` space.

     LineIntegral(fn (x, q) q, Field(m, finiteelementspace=nil)).total(m) // Causes 'FnctlNoFESpc'